Asmodai/gohacks/doc/go/logger.md

 ```
 Get the logger from the given context.

-Will return `ErrValueNotLogger` if the value in the context is not of type
+Will return ErrValueNotLogger if the value in the context is not of type Logger.
-`logger.Logger`.

 #### func  MustGetLogger

 ```go
 func MustGetLogger(ctx context.Context) Logger
 ```
-Attempt to get the logger from the given context.
-Panics if the operation fails.
+Attempt to get the instance from the given context.
+Panics if the operation
+fails.

 #### func  NewDefaultLogger